Main Menu Theme

 Mixing and Mastering

-- Fruity blood overdrive, to make the chords distorted.
+- Fruity blood overdrive: To make the chords distorted.

-- Fruity limiter, so the chords don’t overpower within the song.
+- Fruity limiter: So the chords don’t overpower within the song.

-- Fruity Reeverb 2.
+- Fruity Reeverb 2: Reverb

-- Soundgoodizer, makes it sound fuller.
+- Soundgoodizer: makes it sound fuller.

 - Gross Beat: Used to create a stuttering effect by automating volume patterns.
 This effect causes the sound to rapidly alternate between higher and lower levels.

-- Fruity limiter, to mix it better within the song.
+- Fruity limiter: To mix it better within the song.